weaveworks/weave/site/features.md

 [remote API](https://docs.docker.com/reference/api/docker_remote_api/)
 are attached to the weave network before they begin execution.

+Containers started in this way that subsequently restart, either by an explicit `docker restart` command or by Docker restart policy, are re-attached to the weave network by the weave Docker API proxy.

 ### <a name="addressing"></a>Address allocation

 Containers are automatically allocated an IP address that is unique